 If the Pixie-Net can not be connected to the facility's network due to administrative restrictions, we recommend setting up a small dedicated network with a local router (similar to a home network for DSL users).

 You can connect to the Pixie-Net through the USB-UART port for a terminal login.
 (See section 2.2 of the manual.)
 This allows changing settings and start/stop run operations.
 No network related functions will be available to view or transfer files, but data transfers can be made with an USB stick.

 It is possible to make a direct Ethernet connection between the Pixie-Net and a host PC.
 This requires reconfiguration of the network settings on both sides.
-See here for an example.
+See section 2.8 in the user manual for Windows or see here for an example in Linux.

 However, unless the PC has multiple Ethernet ports, it will lose connection to the rest of the world if you use its port to directly connect to a Pixie-Net.
 The Pixie-Net will not be able to synchronize time and date unless the PC provides that service, and will start with a date in 1970 after every reboot.

 This can be easily modified by changing the respective C functions.
 For example, in cgitraces.c, line ~95, there are 4 loops that read the samples from the 4 channels.
 You can either increase the number of samples, or add delays between samples.
 (Instead of single samples taken after delays, one could also build some kind of average).